-- O The accuracy of the digital signature in the CA's certificate and subscriber hierarchy (e.g.: path validation). - O The validity period of the certificates of CA and subscriber, e.g.: the certificates should not expire by the time of use. - O The status of the certificate and all the CAs and their parent in every level of the hierarchy involved, e.g.: the certificate should not be revoked or suspended. - O The appropriateness of the certificate usage should be in accordance with this CP and the CPS of the issuing CAs.
+- The accuracy of the digital signature in the CA's certificate and subscriber hierarchy (e.g.: path validation). - The validity period of the certificates of CAs and subscribers, e.g.: the certificates should not expire by the time of use. - The status of the certificate and all the CAs and their parent in every level of the hierarchy involved, e.g.: the certificate should not be revoked or suspended. - The appropriateness of the certificate usage should be in accordance with this CP and the CPS of the issuing CAs.